18. Asset Prices and Stock liquidity

 3. Fama and French (1993) model in an Emerging Economy

 We completed writing Stata codes for this project in one weeks time.
 The project had the objective of testing Fama and French (1993) in an emerging economy.
 We developed the three factors in style of Fama and French.
-The SMB and HML factors were calculated from the returns of six factor portfolios that are created from the intersection of two size and three value groups of firms.
-The LHS factors were based on 25 portfolios created from the intersection of 5 size and 5 value groups of firms.
-The model was finally tested using the Gibbson, Ross and Shanken (GRS) (1989) method.
+The SMB and HML factors were calculated from the returns of six-factor portfolios that are created from the intersection of two size and three value groups of firms.
+The LHS factors were based on 25 portfolios created at the intersection of 5 size and 5 value groups of firms.
+The model was finally tested using the Gibbson, Ross, and Shanken (GRS) (1989) method.

 2. Tax Changes and Asset Pricing

 This project involved writing codes to replicate the methodology of Sialm (2009), “Tax Changes and Asset Pricing”.
 The paper first calculates abnormal returns with well-known asset pricing models such as CAPM, Fama and French, and Carhart models, and then relates those abnormal returns with portfolios that are formed on lagged dividend yields.

 This project involved writing codes to replicate the methodology of Florackis et al. (2011), “Trading frequency and asset pricing on the London Stock Exchange: Evidence from a new price impact ratio”.
 The paper forms portfolios on price impact ratios using different approaches, and then finds risk-adjusted residual returns of these portfolios using a variety of asset pricing models.